 She asked for my perspective.

 Now, I once sat in a chair very much like her’s when I directed an international arts and culture nonprofit.
 So I asked, “Have you considered taking time for a retreat?”
 The look on her face made the answer glaringly obvious.
 “No”, she said.
 “Not during this busy season.
-Who’s got time for a retreat?
+Who’s got time for a retreat or offsite?
 We need to get our work done."

 On the surface that seems like a reasonable answer, and one I’d heard before from other leaders.
 The idea of a retreat sounds like a nice diversion to take a breath, but ultimately steals away time for productivity.
 It’s a luxury.
 And definitely not as important as what’s in front of us.